pantheon-systems/documentation/source/content/secure-runtime-access.md

 In addition to defense in depth, this feature can be used to enforce role-based permissions by preventing users with a developer role from accessing a live database.
 It also guarantees that users who are removed from a site team or organization can no longer use a saved set of credentials.

-## How to Enable SRA on your site
+## How to Enable SRA on Your Site

 Secure Runtime Access is available to [contract](https://pantheon.io/plans/pricing) customers with an [Organization](/organizations) dashboard.
 [Contact Sales](https://pantheon.io/contact-us) to request that SRA be enabled for your Site.

-## How to Access Runtime Services when SRA is Enabled
+## How to Access Runtime Services When SRA Is Enabled

 Follow the [Secure Tunnels](/ssh-tunnels) doc to create the tunnel and and access resources once SRA is enabled.

-## What it looks like when a connection is refused
+## What It Looks Like When a Connection Is Refused

-When SRA is enabled and a connection is refused, SSH will respond with the `No route to host` error found in the troubleshooting section of the [SSH Tunnels](/ssh-tunnels) doc.
+When SRA is enabled and a connection is refused, SSH will respond with the `No route to host` error.
+To resolve this issue refer to the troubleshooting section of the [SSH Tunnels](/ssh-tunnels) doc.